Contents

 If a carer is present at any meeting at the patient’s or service user’s request, or requires a carer’s assessment, and that carer’s preferred language is not English, then an interpreter should be made available to explain care and treatment information to them and to allow their views to be presented.

-This provision should be made regardless of whether or not the patients’ or service users preferred language is English, as the patient or service user should not become the interpreter for their carer.
+This provision should be made regardless of whether the patients or service users preferred language is English, as the patient or service user should not become the interpreter for their carer.

 Please refer to 5.4 below regarding the use of family members or carers as interpreters.